 11.4: Legal Requirements

-- A user is required to waive the right to a jury trial, or settle any disputes by arbitration.
+- Unclear whether a user is required to waive the right to a jury trial, or settle any disputes by arbitration.

 11.6: International Laws

-- Unclear whether the vendor has indicated it is a Data Controller or Data Processor.
+- Unclear whether the company has indicated it is a Data Controller or Data Processor.